Aaronontheweb/node-bootcamp/sessions/hour1/04_javascript-primer/readme.md

 	//JavaScript uses "duck typing"
 	//so obj could be used anywhere a customerobject was expected
 ```
-- technically, there's no such thing as a class in JavaScript!
+Technically, there's no such thing as a class in JavaScript, but you
-- but you can add "methods" in various ways:
+can add "methods" to an object in various ways:

 ```JavaScript
     function foo() {